 The second option is to scale your service business by bringing others on board to do the work.
 Your role will have to shift from being the doer to being a manager, but this is necessary to scaling a service based business.

-Lastly, it may not be passive income, but if you are running a service based business then the low hanging fruit for jacking up your income is to raise your rates and charge more.
+Lastly, it may not be passive income, but if you are running a service-based business or being a service provider, then the low-hanging fruit for jacking up your income is to raise your interest rates and charge more.
 Making more money for the same amount of effort is always a huge win.

 Creating Residual Income through your Life / Habits

-Remember, our definition of residual income boils down to doing the work upfront and earning the benefits with minimal ongoing work.
-All of the residual income ideas we’ve looked at so far revolve around building a business or an asset that pays you.
+Remember, the definition of residual income boils down to doing the work upfront and earning the benefits with minimal ongoing work.
+All of the residual income tips I’ve looked at so far revolve around building a business or an asset that pays you.

-This isn’t the only form of residual income.
-A place to lock in some easy wins with building residual income is by looking at how you’re already managing your money.
+This isn’t the only form to generate residual income.
+A place to lock in some easy to generate residual income is by looking at how you’re already managing your money.
 These are 5 ways to put in some effort up front that will help you build wealth over the long-run.

 13. Ask for a raise

 The most effective way to build wealth early on in life is by maximizing your full-time income.
-The more you can make in your 9-5 job, the more cash you’ll have to invest in some of these passive income ideas.
+The more you can make in your 9-5 job, the more cash you’ll have to invest in some of these ideas for passive income.